crust-firmware/crust/README.md

 ## What is it?

 The crust is the lowest-level component of a delicious fruit pie.
-Similary, Crust is the lowest-level firmware component that runs on `$FRUIT` (Banana, Orange, Lichee) Pi single-board computers and other Allwinner-based devices, such as the Pine64 Pinebook and PinePhone.
+Similarly, Crust is the lowest-level firmware component that runs on `$FRUIT` (Banana, Orange, Lichee) Pi single-board computers and other Allwinner-based devices, such as the Pine64 Pinebook and PinePhone.